How to Use Emotions to Make Rational Decisions

 (For more strategies for minimizing and managing emotional hijacking, take a look at this blog post next)

-Moods play a vital role in our lives and decision-making; they are generally defined in two ways: positive or negative.
+Moods play a vital role in our lives and decision-making too.
+They are generally defined in two ways: positive or negative.
 Interestingly, moods are basically long-term emotional states that are not the same as emotions.
+Even good moods can affect how rational we behave.

 Making Rational Decisions